multisigbert-2026/MultiSigBERT/README.md

 2. **Signature-Based Temporal Encoding**
    The chronological multimodal trajectory is encoded using the path signature transform, producing fixed-dimensional vectors that capture higher-order temporal interactions.

-3. **Graph Construction and MST-Based Clustering**
-   Patients are embedded in the learned signature space.
-   A k-nearest neighbor graph is constructed, and its Minimum Spanning Tree (MST) is used to characterize the geometric backbone of inter-patient similarity.
-   Spectral clustering is then applied to identify latent progression phenotypes.

-4. **Cluster-Specific Survival Modeling**
+3. **Survival Modeling**
-   Within each identified subgroup, a LASSO-regularized Cox proportional hazards model is trained on signature features.
+   A LASSO-regularized Cox proportional hazards model is trained on the signature features.

-5. **Performance Evaluation**
+4. **Performance Evaluation**
    Model performance is assessed using discrimination and calibration metrics (C-index, time-dependent AUC, Brier Score, Integrated Brier Score).